Rustic Hoppy

 of the day was seeing the Rustic Patch being worn by the new warriors of our

 time.
-I thought about Go-Go Gonzales and how proud he will be when he finds
+I thought about Go-Go Gonzales and how proud he will be when he

-the new Rustic pilots.
+by the new Rustic pilots.
 I think Cheryl's highlight was hearing the

 stories around the bar and being around a lot of real stud muffins.
 Click on the photos to view larger

-image. – Redeye Click here for
+image. – Redeye Click here for large pics.

 Sleepytime Forerunner Photo